minecraftacted/SimpleBackup/README.md

 #- ./what_to_backup/
 #- ./some_directory/

-#Backups will be saved to the directory set here.
+#Backups will be saved to the directories set here.
-#If the path don't exist, the program will create a new directory.
+#If paths doesn't exist, the program will create new directories.
 # NOTE: Relative paths are interpreted from the current directory when the program is run.
 #       We recommend specifying an absolute path.
+directories_to_save_backup:
-directory_to_save_backup: ./backups/
+#- ./backups/
+#- ./backups2/

 #When the program is run,
 #folders older than the number set here will be deleted.